parisk/deree-bootstrap-workshop/README.md

 ## Feedback

-We are very interesting in learning how you liked this material and the workshop itself.
+We are very interested in learning how you liked this material and the workshop itself.
 Please fill in this anonymous form and share your feedback with us; https://goo.gl/gdthI3.